-- 4.1 Other than the financial matters discussed in Section 3, there were no other areas in my Report which I intended to re-visit in my Supplementary Report.
-However, this section provides an update on to the following other relevant matters:
+- 4.1 Other than the financial matters discussed in Section 3, I intended to revisit the following sections in my Supplementary Report:

+- Impact on reinsurers.

+- 4.2 This section provides an update on to the following other relevant matters:

-- Brexit
+- Brexit;

-- · AmTrust Financial Services, Inc.; and
+- AmTrust Financial Services, Inc.; and

 - Maiden.

-- 4.2 Following discussions with AmTrust, a review of the Second Witness Statement, and consideration of the wider insurance market and this Transfer, I have not identified any other non-financial matters that have led me to change any of the conclusions in my Report.
+- 4.3 Following discussions with AmTrust, a review of the Second Witness Statement, and consideration of the wider insurance market and this Transfer, I have not identified any other non-financial matters that have led me to change any of the conclusions in my Report.